 Brain fog, also known as mental fatigue, is one of the most common signs of an unhealthy gut.
 This can manifest as difficulty concentrating, memory issues, and lack of focus.
 In the long term, brain fog may lead to depressive and anxiety-like symptoms.

 If you think you may be experiencing an unhealthy gut, then it’s time to take action!
 Here are five simple ways to help boost your digestive health:

 Eat More Fiber

 Fiber is essential for gut health because it feeds the good bacteria in your gut.
-Good bacteria need fiber to thrive and grow, so include plenty of high-fiber foods in your diet like fruits, vegetables, and whole grains.
+Good bacteria need fiber to thrive and grow, so be sure to include plenty of high-fiber foods in your diet like fruits, vegetables, and whole grains.

-The easiest way to get more fiber is to supplement a high-quality fiber powder.
-Fiber supplements are a great way to get the recommended daily fiber (25 grams for women, 38 grams for men) without eating many fatty foods.
+The easiest way to get more fiber is to supplement with a high-quality fiber powder.
+Fiber supplements are a great way to get the recommended daily amount of fiber (25 grams for women, 38 grams for men) without having to eat a lot of bulky foods.